Life Cycle Analysis for Emissions of Scientific Computing Centres: LCA simulations

+According to \cite{10.1145/3630614.3630616}, the increase in emissions per unit area from the 28 nm CMOS node (2010) to the 3 nm node (2022) is $3\times$, or about 10\% year-on-year increase.
+The compute performance per unit area improves as feature size shrinks, so that in that same period, it improved $(28/3)^2=87\times$.
+The density (bits/unit area) increases with every generation. \cite{electronics10243156} shows that density increased $100\times$ between 2008 and 2020.
+These trends have been slowing down slightly as we reach the end of feature size scaling on CMOS.
+But if we consider the storage density and compute performance for a constant amount of embodied carbon, then in the past 12 years we have seen a 30\% reduction year-on-year.

-As the expected change in embodied emissions from generation to generation is rather small, there is not much change in the effect of the embodied carbon over time, it is essential a fixed proportion of the total emissions.
-If the CI is high, this fraction is small, so a small or large SSD does not make much of a difference; in low-CI regions, the embodied carbon makes up most of the total cumulative emissions, and the difference between a small and a large SSD is up to 60\% on the total figure.
+In practice, when servers are upgraded, SSDs are usually replaced by larger ones, and RAM size and CPU performance increase as well.
+As a result, the embodied emissions will not decrease much, if at all.
+As the actual die sizes depend on commercial factors and are therefore not following a clear trend, we assume for simplicity that the increase in density compensates the increase capacity and emissions per unit area so that there is not much change in the effect of the embodied carbon over time.
+We make similar assumptions for the memory and compute chips.
+If the CI is high, the SSD embodied carbon contribution is small, so a small or large SSD does not make much of a difference; in low-CI regions, the embodied carbon makes up most of the total cumulative emissions, and the difference between a small and a large SSD is up to 60\% on the total figure.

+However, if an HPC centre would opt for \emph{sufficiency} \cite{zora110766}, i.e. not grow its compute capacity or storage on consecutive replacements, the reduction in embodied carbon would be very significant, as shown in Fig. \ref{fig:effect-ec-trend}.
+We show HPC2N with 10-year replacement and BNL with 3-years replacement, for 0.5 TB and 10 TB SSD size.
+The "expansion" scenario assumes cluster expansion in terms of kHS23 as well as scaling up of SSD size and RAM size.
+The "sufficiency" scenario assumes the cluster capacity remains constant in terms of kHS23, memory and storage.